Rich-Molecular-Health-Lab/nanomb/README.md

 - `spoa_consensus` requires temporary files with .fastq extension (handled automatically in the current Snakefile).
 - Racon ≥ 1.5.0 requires .sam/.paf files for overlaps; the Snakefile automatically converts .bam → .sam via `samtools view`.
-- `nanoASV` is a third-party Snakemake pipeline currently disabled (`asv_method: none`) because ONT Dorado-trimmed reads typically fail cutadapt.
-If I manage to work out the bugs/mismatch in the future, then we may be able to activate this to extend funcitonality.
 - Swan's SLURM configuration requires that GPU jobs (Dorado, Medaka) run on GPU partitions — I have configured the branching automatically in each rule.
 - If you add new containers, update paths in [`config.yaml`](config/config.yaml) under `container_*`.
 - For new container builds, reference Dockerfiles under [`docker/`](docker) (e.g., `docker/nanoalign/Dockerfile`).